 Head of Andrology at Teknon Medical Centre – Dr. Torremade specializes in complex urological procedures with a focus on patient outcomes.

-Dr. Xavier Centeno Fornies brings over 30 years of surgical expertise to bladder removal procedures, with specialized training at the Mayo Clinic and Cleveland Clinic.
+Dr. Xavier Centeno Fornies brings over 32 years of experience of surgical expertise to bladder removal procedures, with specialized training at the Mayo Clinic and Cleveland Clinic.

 Navarro Vilches trained at Memorial Sloan-Kettering Cancer Centre in New York, specializing in urologic oncology.
 Currently heads the Urology Unit at Quirónsalud Marbella.